A parallel pull labelling algorithm for the resource constrained shortest path problem

 The first label at the origin represents an empty path with initial values set accordingly, usually at zero cost and minimum resource accumulations.
 For bi-directional labelling an additional first label is created at the target vertex with initial values set at minimum cost and maximum resource accumulations.
 REFs are reversed for backward labelling such that resource accumulation in general is decreasing when going backwards.

 Labelling is an enumeration scheme where paths are grown by extending labels one edge at a time.
 The extension function propagates the path over an edge by applying the REFs to the resource accumulations.
-For correctness it is important the extension of labels is done according to a non-decreasing function, i.e., a REF has to monotonically increase the resource accumulation to guarantee convergence.
-For graphs with negative-cost cycles the correct extension function is often the a resource such as the time or capacity accumulation on the path.
+To guarantee that the labelling terminates, the buckets are ordered by a designated \emph{monotone} resource: a resource whose accumulation is non-decreasing along every edge of the graph (e.g.\ elapsed time or accumulated capacity), so that each extension strictly advances the path in that resource.
+This monotone resource need not be the cost, and other resources may behave non-monotonically.
+For graphs with negative-cost cycles such a monotone resource is what guarantees that the bucket dependency graph is acyclic and that the search progresses.

-A pull algorithm works by pulling labels into a vertex from several neighbouring vertices as opposed to a push algorithm where labels are pushed from a vertex into its neighbouring vertices, see \autoref{fig:pull-push}.
-Extended labels are stored at the vertex to which they are pulled or pushed to, respectively.
-Pulling labels allows to update labels created at the pulling vertex independent of other vertices.
-This is in contrast to pushing labels where all the neighbours must be updated.
-This is a key advantage for parallelisation as it allows running the update of labels in parallel without conflicting writes.
-Furthermore, it provides a control over the order of creation of labels which allows us to test if the new labels are dominated and can be discarded or should be put into storage.
-Note that labels, when created, are Pareto optimal by construction, therefore one can store labels efficiently as immutable data structures.
+A pull algorithm gathers labels into a vertex from its predecessors, whereas a push algorithm pushes them from a vertex to its successors (\autoref{fig:pull-push}); in both, extended labels are stored at the vertex they arrive at.
+Pulling updates a vertex's labels independently of the other vertices, rather than writing into every neighbour, which is the key advantage for parallelisation: the updates run in parallel without conflicting writes.
+It also controls the order in which labels are created, letting us test a new label for dominance before storing or discarding it.
+As shown in \autoref{sec:vectorised} (\autoref{lemmaDominanceOrder}), pulling in this controlled order ensures a kept label is never dominated by a later one, so it never has to be removed and labels can be stored as immutable data structures.